COV-IRT/SARS-CoV-2_workshop/module1/README.md

 We'll be using the [BBMap](https://sourceforge.net/projects/bbmap/) suite of tools for the next few steps.
 This is a collection of tools used for different types of sequence processing, from trimming to mapping and assembly.
 <br>

-1. Read lenght distribution (another way of looking at it)
+1. Read length distribution (another way of looking at it)
 ```
 # Get a histogram of read lengths
 readlength.sh in=raw_data/SRR12447392_1.fastq in2=raw_data/SRR12447392_2.fastq out=SRR12447392.length-preTrimmed.txt